-This policy was approved by the Southwest Association Committee on Church and Ministry on October 5, 2017.
+This policy was updated by the Southwest Association Committee on Church and Ministry on December 5, 2019.

 Healthy boundaries are a critical part of good ministry and comprehensive boundary training is an important way to periodically reflect on our own boundaries as authorized ministers.